mrchrmn/thrsqr/README.md

 * Browser push notifications for individual events
   * Works with Chrome, Edge and Firefox on Android, Windows and Linux.
 * Individual event logos
-  * which are also used in web manifest and notifications
+  * which are also used for web manifest and notifications and home scree logos.
 * Time zone handling:
   * Saves browser timezone on event creation as event timezone.
   * Displays event time, day of the week and date of next event according to browser timezone.